 There are a number of Matriculant Demographics listed, including a breakdown of males versus females in the entering class.

 Race & Ethnicity is another important demographic that you should pay attention to, especially if you would like to be part of a diverse class.
 Like many medical schools, UCSD has a preponderance of Caucasian and Asian students.

 Education & Research

-The Evaluation and Requirements section is probably the most high-yield section of the entire Education & Research tab.
-Here, you will see how the school grades you (UCSD is pass/fail), whether students are ranked (UCSD does not rank students), and whether a thesis is required (no in the case of UCSD)
+The Evaluation and Requirements section is a valuable aspect of the Education & Research tab.
+Here, you will see how the school grades you (UCSD is pass/fail), whether students are ranked (UCSD does not rank students), and whether a thesis is required (UCSD does not require a thesis).

 Tuition, Aid & Debt

-The Tuition, Aid & Debt section gives you information on how much tuition is at the medical school, the average amount of debt graduates of that medical school incur, and how the percentage of students that receive aid.
+The Tuition, Aid & Debt section gives you information on how much tuition is, the average amount of debt graduates of that medical school incur, and the percentage of students that receive aid.
 This information is extremely important because it will enable you to extrapolate how much debt you can expect to incur in the course of getting your MD from that particular school.